run-house/runhouse/docs/tutorials/quick_start.rst

 remove secrets from Runhouse, you can call ``runhouse logout`` or ``rh.logout()``.

-Some notes on security \* Our API servers only ever store light metadata about your resources (e.g. folder name, cloud provider, storage bucket, path).
-All actual data and compute stays inside your own cloud account and never hits our servers. \* Secrets are stored in `Hashicorp Vault <https://www.vaultproject.io/>`__ (an industry standard for secrets management), never on our API servers, and our APIs simply call into Vault’s APIs.
+Some notes on security:
+- Our API servers only ever store light metadata about your resources (e.g. folder name, cloud provider, storage bucket, path).
+All actual data and compute stays inside your own cloud account and never hits our servers.
+- Secrets are stored in `Hashicorp
+Vault <https://www.vaultproject.io/>`__ (an industry standard for secrets management), never on our API servers, and our APIs simply call into Vault’s APIs.